Maven Central FAQ

 - The

-zipapproach makes deployments makes everything more atomic.
-No more weird half-closed staging repos! - More generally, uploading everything all at once simplifies everything and removes the heuristics where staging repositories [were created based on your IP], causing split repos and other issues.
+zipapproach makes deployments more atomic.
+No more weird half-closed staging repos. - More generally, uploading everything all at once simplifies the upload process and removes the heuristics where staging repositories were created based on your IP, causing split repos and other issues.

-That migration also broke browsing the SNAPSHOTs, so it’s not all moonlight and roses.
-But A facelift on OSSRH was certainly needed, and I hope the system will improve gradually from that point.
+But a facelift on OSSRH was certainly needed, and the system will hopefully improve gradually from that point.

 Q: Where do I find the stats in the Central Portal?

 See the question above.
-You can opt in scarf.sh to get your packages download data.
+You can opt in scarf.sh to get your download data.

 Q: What is Sonatype?